soflyy/oxygen-bugs-and-features/README.md

 3. Click "Bug Report"
 4. Add a title that briefly describes the bug
-5. Fill out the template with the appropriate information
+5. Fill out the template with the appropriate information **NOTE: If you can't fill out most fields on the template, don't submit a bug report.
+Instead, submit a support request by e-mailing support@oxygenbuilder.com and we'll help troubleshoot the problem.**
 6. Click "Submit new issue"

 The bug report will be submitted for review.
 To check the status of your bug report, please check the Bug Reports project at https://github.com/soflyy/oxygen-bugs-and-features/projects/1.